 Share this Article

-- Citigroup to pay $7 billion to settle subprime mortgage investigations - Los Angeles Times
+- Bank of America to pay record $16.65 billion to settle mortgage claims - Los Angeles Times

 The hush-hush of politics is controlling a segment of people without those people recognizing the...
 (Perspective: Occupy Stanford, Occupy The Future, and Why Care? )